Mid-August Lunch

 Mid-August Lunch (originally released as Pranzo di ferragosto) is a 2008 Italian comedy-drama and the directorial debut of Italian actor and screenwriter Gianni Di Gregorio.
 It was produced by Italian writer-director Matteo Garrone whose 2008 film Gomorrah was co-written by Di Gregorio.
-It currently is being distributed in the US by Zeitgeist Films.
+It was distributed in the US by Zeitgeist Films.
+It was remade in 2024 as the Irish film Four Mothers.